-Curiously enough, Paris is home to some of the best falafel in the world: that prized, cheap, naturally vegan, and oddly delicious Middle-Eastern sandwich composed of deep-fried chickpea balls, vegetables of some kind, sesame tahini and/or hummus, and other ingredients, depending on the regional version.
+Curiously enough, Paris is home to some of the best falafel in the world: that prized, cheap, naturally vegan, and oddly delicious Middle-Eastern sandwich composed of deep-fried chickpea or fava bean balls, vegetables of some kind, sesame tahini and/or hummus, and other ingredients, depending on the regional version.
 Paris is most famous for its Israeli-style falafels, with several competitors found along the Rue des Rosiers in the old Jewish quarter of the Marais district.

 01 of 06